ChaitanyaBandikatla/GameOfLife/Go Version/README.md

 Few resources to debug the Go code:
  -

-A commonly used tool to debug is Delve.
+A commonly used tool to debug Go is Delve.
 You can find more about it [here](https://github.com/go-delve/delve).

 But since, it is a bit too much to be done in 30 minutes, we suggest you to use `fmt.Print()` statements to debug.
 You can find more information [here](https://golang.org/pkg/fmt/).
  - Example: `fmt.Printf("%d\n", i)` to print value of integer `i`